nuraci/Goat-IDE/README.md

 * http://www.youtube.com/watch?v=kUmujKemFjA
 * http://www.youtube.com/watch?v=Z3g2Hu_FC3Q

-## How to build and install it on Linux:
+## How to build and install on Linux:

 * Be sure we have the package "libgtk+2.0" installed:
 * $ sudo apt-get install libgtk+2.0